robhicks/tiny-uri/README.md

 You can use the library in the browser or on NodeJs.

-In the browser you can load dist/tiny-uri.iife.js in a script tag, or if you are using an es6 aware bundler like RollupJs, you can import it into your entry file.
+In the browser you can load dist/tiny-uri.iife.js in a script tag, or if you are using a browser that supports es6 modules, or are using an es6 module aware bundler like Rollup, you can import it with ```import TinyUri from 'tiny-uri'```.

 In NodeJs, require it as usual.